-South Africa accuses wealthy nations of hoarding vaccines, as study warns of economic toll of unequal access
+South Africa accuses wealthy nations of hoarding vaccines, as study warns of the economic toll for unequal access

-“The rich countries of the world went out and acquired large doses of vaccines … some countries even acquired up to four times what their population needs,” he said.
+“The rich countries of the world went out and acquired large doses of vaccines. … Some countries even acquired up to four times what their population needs,” he said.

 “We are all not safe if some countries are vaccinating their people and other countries are not vaccinating,” Ramaphosa continued.
 “We all must act together in combating the virus.”

-The president’s remarks came amid growing battles between nations over limited supplies of the most effective vaccines against the coronavirus, which has infected nearly 100 million people and killed more than 2 million worldwide.
+The president’s remarks came amid growing battles among nations over limited supplies of the most effective vaccines against the coronavirus, which has infected nearly 100 million people and killed more than 2 million worldwide.

 The front-runner vaccines include two developed by U.S.-based companies Pfizer and Moderna, as well as a third from Britain’s AstraZeneca.
 Russia and China have also both developed vaccines, some of which have reached developed nations, but scientists say a lack of data raises questions about the shots’ efficacy.